Using Keywords

 Now that you've found what looks like a relevant article, you'd like to read the whole thing.

-Full-text articles are available as PDFs through PsycINFO, linked from other databases through the Find Full-Text button or the Click here for full-text link, or requested through Interlibrary Loan
+Full-text articles are available from the Access options button.
+They may be available as PDFs through PsycInfo, linked from other databases, or requestable through Interlibrary Loan

 Looking Ahead

-For example, if you're not finding enough relevant articles in PsycINFO, you can try searching in another database like SocINDEX, either by navigating back to the Library or by clicking the Choose Databases link directly above the PsycINFO search box and using the checkboxes to select it.
+For example, if you're not finding enough relevant articles in PsycInfo, you can try searching in another database like SocINDEX, either by navigating back to the Library or by clicking on Searching: PsycInfo directly above the PsycInfo search box and using the checkboxes to select it.

 There is no wrong way to search, so keep trying new words, limits and databases!